gremlin-solutions/aws-lambda-failure-flags-app/README.md

 - **isActive / isImpacted:** Flags indicating whether Gremlin failure injections were active.
 - **timestamp:** The time the function started processing.

-Below is an example section for your README that shows sample fault injection payloads for Gremlin Failure Flags.
-This section includes examples for latency injection, a built‑in exception (ValueError), an S3 connection error, and a socket operation timeout.

 ## Fault Injection Examples

 Below are a few example payloads that Gremlin Failure Flags can return when injecting faults into your application: